 Sales to related parties comprise of the provision of telecommunication products and services (primarily voice traffic and leased circuits) by the Group based on normal commercial terms.
 Purchases relate exclusively to the provision of telecommunication products and services by associates to the Group based on normal commercial terms.
 The net amount due from related parties are unsecured and will be settled in cash.
 The loans due from a related party is subordinated to external borrowings.

 During the period, the Group signed a Technical Services and Support Agreement with Mobily.
-This agreement is for a period of five years and is subject to approval of Mobily's General Assembly.
+This agreement is for a period of five years.

-During the period, the Group acquired additional shareholding of 0.1% in Mobily.
+During the period, the Group acquired additional shareholding of 0.53% in Mobily.

 17. Borrowings